The Data Sources

 Here's what happens every day, step by step:

-3. Insurance relevance scoring: Every permit is scored as High, Medium, or Low based on work type and estimated cost (see scoring criteria below).
-This tells you which permits are most likely to represent a coverage opportunity.
+- Permit review tier: Every permit is tiered as High, Medium, or Low based on work type and estimated cost.
+This helps you decide which public records are worth reviewing first.

-5. Digest compilation: On your delivery day (Monday for weekly, or daily), all matching records from the period are compiled into a formatted email.
-High-value permits appear first.
-Each entry includes the property address, owner name, work description, estimated cost, and insurance relevance tier.
+- Digest compilation: On your delivery day, matching DOB permit records from the period are compiled into a formatted email.
+Larger projects appear first.
+Each entry includes the property address, owner name when present, work description, estimated cost, and source context.

-Not all permits matter equally to an insurance agent.
-A $500 plumbing repair has a different risk profile than a $350,000 gut renovation.
-PermitBeam scores every permit into three tiers based on two factors: the type of work being performed and the estimated project cost.
+Not all permits deserve the same amount of attention.
+A $500 plumbing repair has a different review priority than a $350,000 gut renovation.
+PermitBeam tiers every permit using two public fields: the type of work being performed and the estimated project cost.

-Scoring is based on the information available in the permit filing.
+Review tiers are based only on information available in the permit filing.
 Work descriptions are provided by the applicant and are not independently verified by PermitBeam.
-We recommend reviewing the original permit details before contacting a policyholder.
+PermitBeam cannot tell current insurance coverage, private contact details, or whether a policy change is needed.

 Data Freshness